 It is our mission to help make your vision a reality.
 We want to fully understand your target application in order to help us help you.
-During this step Non-Disclosure Agreement forms are signed so that we are able to share designs.
+During this step, Non-Disclosure Agreement forms are signed so that we are able to share designs.
 By doing so, it enables us to get a good overall perception of the project so that we can help predict any potential issues during the entirety of the project.
-Often times, we suggest our off-the-shelf products to allow your company to get a feel of our technology.
+Often times, we suggest our off-the-shelf products to allow your company to get a feel for our technology.

 Step 2: Written Project Quotation

 Once we understand the overall project and challenges, a written quotation for the prototype deliverables, along with budgetary estimates for standard off-the-shelf parts will be created.
 The document will also include a breakdown of the design objectives, dates products will be delivered, and costs.

 Step 3: Designing Your Custom Occlusions Sensor or Assembly

 When the quote is agreed upon, Strain Measurement Devices will focus on your project!
 Our design team will work with the information and specifications that you give us to create an optimal design for your application.
 Ensuring that your satisfaction and approval are met, you can anticipate progress updates during different stages of your project to confirm whether you are satisfied with our products.

 Throughout the entirety of the project, the design process can be as cooperative as you see fit.
 SMD will take your design specifications and try our best to meet your needs.
 More often than not, there are engineering tradeoffs, and we want you to be involved in those decisions.